Rights of way in England and Wales: Definitive maps

 Definitive maps of public rights of way have been compiled for all of England and Wales, as a result of the National Parks and Access to the Countryside Act 1949, except the 12 Inner London boroughs, which, along with the City of London, were not covered by the Act.
 Definitive maps exist for the Outer London boroughs.

 Local highways authorities (usually county councils or unitary authorities) are required to maintain the definitive map of all public rights of way in their areas, which can be inspected at council offices.
 If a path is shown on the definitive map and no subsequent legal order (such as a stopping up order) exists then the right of way is conclusive in law.
 Just because a path is not shown on that map does not mean that it is not a public path, as the rights may not have been recorded – the legal principle being "once a highway, always a highway".
 The Countryside Agency estimated that over 10% of public paths were not yet listed on the definitive map.
 The Countryside and Rights of Way Act 2000 provides that paths that are not recorded on the definitive map by 2026 and that were in use prior to 1949 will automatically be deemed stopped up on 1 January 2026.

 Rights of users

 The highway right to use a right of way is restricted to passing and re-passing, associated activities, and the taking of 'usual accompaniments'.
-Bedford Borough Council states that walkers may:
+For example, Bedford Borough Council states that walkers may: